DaryllLorenzo/Asteroid/README.md

 - [ ] **Undo/redo history** — Complete undo/redo system for all actions
 - [x] **Keyboard shortcuts** — Comprehensive shortcut system for common operations
 - [ ] **Diagram templates** — Pre-built templates for common Tropos patterns
+- [ ] **Flexible link shape** — The user should be able to drag specific points of a link to change its shape to be more flexible and not just pure straight

 ---